weimarnetz/firmware/README.md

 ```
 :: Settings

-config.mk             - LEDE git repository, revision, select what package lists to build
+config.mk             - OpenWRT git repository, revision, select what package lists to build
-feeds.conf            - LEDE feeds.conf that is used for the package feeds during build
+feeds.conf            - OpenWRT feeds.conf that is used for the package feeds during build

-patches/              - Patches against the LEDE directory
+patches/              - Patches against the OpenWRT directory
 packages/             - Package Lists
 profiles/             - List of router profiles for each architecture - names come from the Imagebuilder

 :: Building

 Makefile              - Does all the stuff.
-Cloning and Updating LEDE, patching, running make
+Cloning and Updating OpenWRT, patching, running make
 assemble_firmware.sh  - Script for running the Imagebuilder for a target